 At this point, you need to make an appointment to provide your fingerprints to the Calgary Police Service.
-Please call 3-1-1 to set an appointment with the Calgary Police Service.
+Please click here to set an appointment with the Calgary Police Service.
 Your fingerprints will be submitted to the National Repository and will be verified against the Pardoned Sex Offence database.

 All appointments take place at the Calgary Police Service Westwinds Campus - 5111 47 Street NE.

-Appointments are taken on these days and times (excluding statutory holidays):
+Appointments are taken on Tuesday, Wednesday & Thursday (excluding statutory holidays).

 Due to operational business process changes and the resulting decrease in number of required appointments CPS will be re-implementing their no walk-in policy.
 Applicants will be able to make an appointment in a reasonable amount of time due to less applicants being required to come in for VS finger printing.
 Walk in appointments will no longer be needed.